 I am fascinated by the functioning of the natural environment, in particular by sediment dynamics in catchments.
-I am soil scientist and geomorphologist by training.
-I have explicitly worked on various timescales, ranging from days to millennia, identifying time-scale gaps between processes and their effects.
+I am a soil scientist and geomorphologist by training.

-I use a range of methods, including field investigation, laboratory tests and modelling.
-I am experienced in the event-based soil erosion model OpenLISEM as well as in landscape evolution model LAPSUS, to which I added fluvial processes and, recently, a dynamic vegetation module.
+I use a range of methods, including field investigation, laboratory experiments and numerical modelling.
+I am experienced in the event-based soil erosion model OpenLISEM, the larger-scale PESERA model, as well as in landscape evolution model LAPSUS.

-I have extensive research experience in dryland areas such as (South-East) Spain, but also in Ethiopia and China.
-Furthermore, I enjoy cooperating with researchers worldwide, as well as discussing my research at international meetings and conferences.
+I have extensive research experience in dryland areas such as the Mediterranean, but also in Ethiopia, Rwanda, Uganda and China.
+Furthermore, I enjoy collaborating with researchers worldwide, as well as discussing my research at international meetings and conferences.

 Courses I am involved in: